 It started with a whippet...

-Just over a year ago, I brought home a three year old whippet called Slaine (Fraidykickers).
+In 2018 when I was living in Melbourne, Australia, I brought home a three year old whippet called Slaine (Fraidykickers).
 When I was shopping for collars, leads and other accessories that are a necessity when you bring home a new fur baby, I found that almost everything on the market contained plastic.

 Almost all leads, collars, beds and toys for animals are currently constructed using plastic; either entirely or in part.
 Most of these products end up in landfill after a few years due to daily wear and tear and the cycle of consume, use and throw away is repeated for the lifespan of each pet (generally 12-16 years).